Search Results

 SFWA Committee Directory

-Accessibility/Disability Committee Under Construction.
+Accessibility/Disability Committee The Accessibility/Disability Committee leads SFWA discussion and action on matters of accessibility.
 Comics Committee The Comics Committee oversees the process of formally welcoming comics writers into the SFWA membership.
-The committee will provide resources for existing SFWA members to learn more about the art and business of comics writing and foster closer connection between the prose and comics SFF communities.
-Contracts Committee The Contracts […]
+The committee will provide resources for existing SFWA members to learn more about the art and business of comics writing and foster closer connection […]